We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Below, camping items that check the boxes for items you need and want for a more comfortable and enjoyable outdoor adventure.

 You may be thinking: a chair?
 Really?
 Who needs that kind of luxury when you’ve got nature’s chairs.
-If you're doing a lot of hiking, a chair can bring you near nirvana.
 A little bit of back support makes you feel like a monarch.
-You can do anything, now.
 I recommend the Mountainsmith SlingBack Chair, which uses trekking boles as its frame.
 The rest of the chair can roll up and fit in a small pouch, so it’s not like you’re sacrificing a ton of pack room for this thing.
-The chair fabric is a 610D HP Cordura—a durable, tear-resistant polyester . $25.
+The chair fabric is a 610D HP Cordura—a durable, tear-resistant polyester.

-The Weatherman Wave has 17 tools, a locking feature that allows you to use a single tool safely while keeping the others in place, and comes with a 25-year guarantee.
-Every tool can be opened and operated with one hand. $100
+The stainless steel Leatherman Wingman has 14 tools—including knives, pliers, screwdrivers—and a locking feature that allows you to use a single tool safely while keeping the others in place.
+The multitool comes with a 25-year guarantee and every tool can be opened and operated with one hand.

-Bring one utensil on your trip instead of three.
-This spork is made of titanium and comes with a knife, bottle opener (great for those 6 packs you intelligently packed in your car), and a washable cloth case. $10.
+This spork is made of titanium, comes with a bottle opener (great for those 6 packs you intelligently packed in your car), and a washable cloth case.

-The YETI Hopper 20 contains a 1.5-inch-thick insulation, which means cold things stay, uh, really, really cold.
+This YETI cooler contains thick insulation, which means cold things stay, uh, really, really cold.
 A grid on the side of the cooler allows you to attach camping—carabiners and bottle openers—to the side of it.
-It can hold 20 pounds of ice, 18 cans of beer and has a Hydrolock Zipper, which is touted as being essentially leakproof.
-The fabric is a DryHide Shell—or an electromagnetically bonded puncture and water-resistant sturdy nylon material. $200.
+It can hold 24 pounds of ice or 20 cans of beer, and has a Hydrolock Zipper, which is touted as being essentially leakproof.
+The fabric is a DryHide Shell—or an electromagnetically bonded puncture and water-resistant sturdy nylon material.